miguelperezcolom/javavsc/README.md

 Yes, jvm's garbage collection should be an advantage as in java we can return our results as soon as we have built them, while with c++ the method execution won't finish until we have disposed of all our temporary objects.
 I think I will add also run the test measuring only the time to build the results, discarding c++'s objects disposing time, as we can argue that the important thing is the time that our client need to get the response and we could deliver the response and clean later.

-Naturally I expect to see good numbers for c++ from the begining, while I know I will have to let the jvm's JIT actuate to measure results for java.
+Naturally I expect to see good numbers for c++ from the begining, while I know I will have to let the jvm's JIT actuate before measuring results for java.

 ## Planing